Background pattern

 • Keep this leaflet, as you may need to read it again.

-• If you need advice or more information, consult a healthcare professional, for example, doctor, pharmacist, nurse or smoking cessation counsellor.
+• If you need advice or more information, consult a healthcare professional, such as a doctor, pharmacist, nurse, or counselor to quit smoking.

-• You should consult a doctor if you get worse or are unable to stop smoking after 9 months.
+• You should consult a doctor if you get worse or if you are unable to quit smoking after 9 months.

-2. What you need to know before you start taking NiQuitin
+2. What you need to know before taking NiQuitin

 3. How to take NiQuitin